Dre Campbell Farm

 12. Diatomaceous Earth (DE)

 Sprinkle some DE on your asparagus plants.
-As the critters crawl through the powder, it will get between their joints and other spaces on their bodies.
+As the critters crawl through the powder, the sharp shards will cut into their bodies and dry them out.

 13. Vacuum